-5.4.3 PRODUCT INFORMATION
+5.4.3 SERVICE INFORMATION

-The product information section of the EPD shall include:
+The service information section of the EPD shall include:

 - Address and contact information to EPD owner, - Description of the organisation.
-This may include information on products- or management system-related certifications (e.g. ISO 14024 Type I environmental labels, ISO 9001- and 14001-certificates and EMAS-registrations) and other relevant work the organisation wants to communicate (e.g. SA 8000, supply-chain management and social responsibility), - Name and location of production site, - Product identification by name, and an unambiguous identification of the product by standards, concessions or other means, - Identification of the product according to the UN CPC scheme system.
-Other relevant codes for product classification may also be included, e.g. - Common Procurement Vocabulary (CPV), - United Nations Standard Products and Services Code® (UNSPSC), - Classification of Products by Activity (NACE/CPA) or - Australian and New Zealand Standard Industrial Classification (ANZSIC),
+This may include information on service- or management system-related certifications (e.g. ISO 14024 Type I environmental labels, ISO 9001- and 14001-certificates and EMAS-registrations) and other relevant work the organisation wants to communicate (e.g. SA 8000, supply-chain management and social responsibility). - Name and location of service site, - Service identification by name, and an unambiguous identification of the service by standards, concessions or other means, - Identification of the service according to the UN CPC scheme system.
+Other relevant codes for product classification may also be included, e.g. - Common Procurement Vocabulary (CPV), - United Nations Standard Products and Services Code® (UNSPSC), - Classification of Services by Activity (NACE/CPA) or - Australian and New Zealand Standard Industrial Classification (ANZSIC), - Description of the service, its application - Geographical scope of the EPD, i.e., for which geographical location(s) the service's performance has been calculated, - Functional unit or declared unit, - Reference service life (RSL), if applicable, - Declaration of the year(s) covered by the data used for the LCA calculation and other relevant reference years, - Reference to the main database(s) for generic data and LCA software used, if relevant, - System diagram of the processes included in the LCA, divided into the life cycle stages, - Description if the EPD system boundary is "cradle-to-gate", "cradle-to-gate with options" or "cradle-to-grave", - Information on which life cycle stages are not considered (if any), with a justification of the omission, - Relevant websites for more information or explanatory materials.